Farama-Foundation/Arcade-Learning-Environment/docs/visualization.md

 # Visualization

 ALE offers screen display and audio capabilities via the Simple DirectMedia Layer (SDL).
-Instructions on how to install the SDL library, as well as enabling SDL support within ALE can be found in the section [Getting Started](./getting-started.md).
 Screen display can be enabled using the boolean option `display_screen` (default: `false`), and sound playback using the boolean option `sound` (default: `false`).

 ##  Recording Movies

 ALE now provides support for recording frames; if sound is enabled, it is also possible to record audio output.
 An example Python program is provided which will record both visual and audio output for a single episode of play.
-A similar example using C++ can be found at [`examples/video-recording`](https://github.com/mgbellemare/Arcade-Learning-Environment/tree/master/examples/video-recording).

 ### Python Example
 ```py